-In the 2001 and 2008 WHO classifications, the presence of a clonal marker was a major diagnostic criteria for PV, and bone marrow biopsy became nonessential if other criteria were fulfilled.(Jaffe ES 2001, Swerdlow, et al 2008) In contrast, while clonal markers were incorporated into the diagnostic algorithms of other MPNs, bone marrow biopsy remained an essential component of diagnosis.
-To assess the effect of JAK2 V617 mutation testing introduced in 2005, we evaluated the method of diagnostic confirmation for each entity prior to 2005, early use of JAK2 V617 testing during 2005-2008, and broader use of JAK2 V617 mutation testing in 2009-2012 (Supplementary Figure).
-Because information on JAK2 V617 mutation testing is not available in the SEER Program, we utilized calendar year as a surrogate.
+In the 2001 and 2008 WHO classifications, the presence of a clonal marker was a major diagnostic criteria for PV, and bone marrow biopsy became nonessential if other criteria were fulfilled (Jaffe, et al 2001, Swerdlow, et al 2008).
+In contrast, while clonal markers were incorporated into the diagnostic algorithms of other MPNs, bone marrow biopsy remained an essential component of diagnosis.
+To assess the effect of JAK2 V617F mutation testing introduced in 2005, we evaluated the method of diagnostic confirmation for each entity prior to 2005, early use of JAK2 V617F testing during 2005-2008, and broader use of JAK2 V617F mutation testing in 2009-2012 (Supplementary Figure and Supplementary Table 2).
+Because information on JAK2 V617F mutation testing is not available in the SEER Program prior to 2010, we utilized calendar year as a surrogate.
 The percent of cases microscopically confirmed over the three time periods decreased not only for PV, from 61.2% to 54.0% to 50.3%, but also for ET, from 83.2% to 70.9% to 60.1%, during 2001-2004 to 2005-2008 to 2009-2012, respectively.
-There was a notable rise in the fraction of chronic neutrophilic leukemia, PV, and ET cases diagnosed by laboratory test/marker study or clinical means over time with an associated decrease in percent of cases diagnosed by microscopic confirmation.
+There was a notable rise in the fraction of chronic neutrophilic leukaemia, PV, and ET cases diagnosed by laboratory test/marker study or clinical means over time with an associated decrease in percent of cases diagnosed by microscopic confirmation.
+Of note, however, is the limited number of cases of chronic neutrophilic leukaemia available for this analysis.

 Relative survival

-Among males and females, for all evaluable MPNs, 5-year RS was more favorable for those <60 years of age at diagnosis than for those diagnosed at older ages (>60 years) (Figure 3, Supplementary Table 2).
+Among males and females, for all evaluable MPNs, 5-year RS was more favorable for those <60 years of age at diagnosis than for those diagnosed at older ages (>60 years) (Figure 3, Supplementary Table 3).
 Patients with PV or ET had the most favorable RS among both sexes and age groups, generally 92.0%-96.7% among those <60 years and 79.1%-87.9% among those >60 years.
 Survival among the younger age group with PV was similar for males and females (IRR 1.00) and only slightly, but significantly better, for older males than females (male-to-female IRR=1.08, 95% CI 1.03-1.13).
 Generally, 5-year RS was significantly better for females than males at all ages, except for PV, BCR-ABL1-positive CML, and CML-NOS among males >60 years.
-Based on small numbers, patients with chronic neutrophilic leukemia, CMML, or BCR-ABL1-negative atypical CML had the least favorable 5-year RS (<35%).
+Based on small numbers, patients with chronic neutrophilic leukaemia, CMML, or BCR-ABL1-negative atypical CML had the least favorable 5-year RS (<35%).

 Discussion